jcfneto/jcfneto/README.md

 ---
 ### Tech stack

-I have experience in a variety of tools and programming languages.
+I have experience in several tools and programming languages.
 Below you can check out some of them:

 ###### Languages: